Quick Overview:

 How much time have you wasted fighting to format your Word documents, especially long or complex documents, with the right fonts, indents, and other layout choices?
 Microsoft Word formatting can be less frustrating when you know how Word works and applies text and layout formatting.
-To save time formatting a Word document, watch my training video below or continue with this article.

 To help understand Microsoft Word formatting, let’s look at the four types of formatting: